 Certain employees of the University (principally faculty and administrative personnel) are covered by individual annuity contracts under a defined contribution retirement plan, Alternate Retirement Plan, established by the BOE, which is also responsible for amending it.
-Eligible employees who have reached the age of 30 and who have two (2) years of service are required to participate in either the Teachers' Insurance and Annuity Association ("TIAA"), the Metropolitan Life Insurance Company or the Variable Annuity Life Insurance Company retirement plan.
+Eligible employees who have reached the age of 30 and who have two (2) years of service are required to participate in the Teachers' Insurance and Annuity Association ("TIAA").
 The BOE establishes and amends contribution rates.
 Eligible employees must contribute at least 5% of their gross biweekly earnings.
 These contributions may be made on a pre-tax basis.